-19. Something comfortable.
+- 52. Something you believed in.

+- 53. Something you like to stroke.

+- 54. A strong person.

+- 55. A little person.

+- 56. Water you enjoyed.

 - 57. A shower.

 - 58. An old person.

 - 59. Something warm.

 - 60. Something cold.

 - 61. A wind.

 - 62. A sleepy person.

 - 63. A cool bed on a warm night.

 - 64. Something which made you enthusiastic.

 - 65. Something you touched this morning.

 - 66. Something you are touching now.

-Personal Emotion
+(g) Personal Emotion

 There are many emotions.
 The principal ones are happiness, boredom, antagonism, anger, covert hostility, fear, grief, and apathy.
 Other emotions are usually simply greater or lesser magnitude than the ones listed.
 Terror, for instance, is a volume of fear.
 Sadness is a small volume of grief.
 Dejection is a small part of apathy.
 Love is an intensity of happiness addressed in a certain direction.
-These emotions form a gradient scale which make up in Dianetics the Emotion section of the tone scale.
+These emotions form a gradient scale which make up in Dianetics the Emotion section of the tone-scale.
 Happiness is the highest emotion and apathy is the lowest.
-A person can be chronically emotional along any level of this tone scale.
+A person can be chronically emotional along any level of this tone-scale.
 An individual tends to move up or down this scale through these various listed emotions in the order of the first sentence.